 Who Is Mariah Carey?

 Mariah Carey was born March 27, 1970, in Huntington, Long Island, New York, and began taking voice lessons at age four.
 At 18 she signed with Columbia Records, and her first album had four No. 1 singles, including "Vision of Love" and "I Don't Wanna Cry."
-She went on to produce several more albums (later with other studios) and top singles, becoming one of the most commercially successful female artists of all time with more than 200 million records sold.
+Carey went on to generate several more albums (later with other studios) and top singles, becoming one of the most commercially successful artists of all time with 18 No. 1 hits and more than 200 million records sold.

 Singer Mariah Carey was born March 27, 1970, in Huntington, Long Island, New York, to Alfred Roy Carey, a Venezuelan aeronautical engineer; and Patricia Carey, a voice coach and opera singer.
 She has two older siblings: a brother, Morgan, and a sister, Alison.

 Carey's parents divorced when she was three years old.
 She stunned her mother by imitating her operatic singing as early as age two, and was given singing lessons starting at age four.
 Eventually, Carey would develop a voice that spanned five octaves.

 After graduating in 1987 from Harborfields High School in Greenlawn, New York, Carey moved to Manhattan where she worked as a waitress and a coat check girl and studied cosmetology, while writing songs and actively pursuing a music career at night.